 It is the policy of the City to provide a competitive environment for all individual investment purchases and sales, and financial institution, money market mutual fund, and local government investment pool selections.
 The investment officer is authorized to solicit bids for investments orally, in writing, electronically, or in any combination of these methods.
+At least three providers must be contacted in all transactions involving individual securities.
+For those situations where it may be impractical or unreasonable to receive three quotes for a transaction due to a rapidly changing market environment or to secondary market availability, documentation of a competitive market survey of comparable securities or an explanation of the specific circumstance must be included with the transaction quote/bid sheet.
+All quotes received must be documented and filed for auditing purposes.

-V. Authorized Investments
+V. AUTHORIZED INVESTMENTS

-A. AUTHORIZED INVESTMENTS
+A. Authorized Investments